Near-Optimal and Robust Mechanism Design for Covering Problems with Correlated Players: Introduction

 \paragraph{Other related work.} In the economics literature, the classical results of Cr\'emer and McLean~\cite{CremerM85,CremerM88} and McAfee and Reny~\cite{McafeeR}, also apply to covering problems, and show that one can devise a (BIC, interim IR) mechanism with correlated players whose expected total payment is at most the expected total cost incurred provided the underlying type-distribution satisfies a certain full-rank assumption.
 These mechanisms may however cause a player to have negative utility under certain realizations of the random type profile.

 The AMD literature has concentrated mostly on the independent-players setting~\cite{CaiDW13a,CaiDW13b,CaiDW12,AlaeiFHHM12,ChawlaHMS10,HartN12}.
-There has been some, mostly recent, work that also considers correlated players~\cite{Ronen,DobzinskiFK11,PapadimitriouP11,CaiDW12,RoughgardenT13}; as noted earlier, all of this work pertains to the revenue-maximization setting.
-Ronen~\cite{Ronen} considers the single-item auction setting in the {\em oracle model}, where one sample from the distribution conditioned on some players' values.
-He proposes the (1-) lookahead auction and shows that it achieves a $\frac{1}{2}$-approximation. \cite{PapadimitriouP11} shows that the optimal (DSIC, IR) mechanism for the single-item auction can be computed efficiently with at most 2 players, and is \nphard otherwise.
-Cai et al.~\cite{CaiDW12} give a characterization of the optimal auction under certain settings. \cite{RoughgardenT13} considers interdependent types, which generalizes the correlated type-distribution setting, and develop an analog of Myerson's theory for certain such settings.
+There has been some, mostly recent, work that also considers correlated players~\cite{Ronen,RonenL05,DobzinskiFK11,PapadimitriouP11,CaiDW12,RoughgardenT13}.
+Much of this work pertains to the revenue-maximization setting; an exception is~\cite{RonenL05}, which is discussed below.
+Ronen~\cite{Ronen} considers the single-item auction setting in the {\em oracle model}, where one samples from the distribution conditioned on some players' values.
+He proposes the (1-) lookahead auction and shows that it achieves a $\frac{1}{2}$-approximation.
+Papadimitriou and Pierrakos~\cite{PapadimitriouP11} show that the optimal (DSIC, IR) mechanism for the single-item auction can be computed efficiently with at most 2 players, and is \nphard otherwise.
+Cai et al.~\cite{CaiDW12} give a characterization of the optimal auction under certain settings.
+Roughgarden and Talgam-Cohen~\cite{RoughgardenT13} consider interdependent types, which generalizes the correlated type-distribution setting, and develop an analog of Myerson's theory for certain such settings.

+Ronen and Lehmann~\cite{RonenL05} consider the \paym problem in the setting where a buyer wants to buy an item from sellers who can supply the item in on of many configurations and incur private costs for supplying the item.
+However, this procurement problem is in fact a {\em packing problem}: one can view a solution to be feasible if it selects at most one configuration for procurement; in particular, the buyer has the flexibility of {\em not procuring} the item.
+As noted earlier, this flexibility drastically alters the character of the mechanism-design problem.
+Not surprisingly, the results therein, which are based on lookahead auctions, do not apply in the covering setting (as noted above).